-The weather in Kuala Lumpur is generally hot and humid throughout the year, with temperatures ranging from about 27 degrees Celsius (about 80 degrees Farenheit) in the morning to about 32 degrees Celsius (almost 90 degrees Farenheit) during mid-day.
+The weather in Kuala Lumpur is generally hot and humid throughout the year, with temperatures ranging from about 27 degrees Celsius in the morning to about 32 degrees Celsius during mid-day.
 Afternoon thunderstorms are common.
-Most offices and modern shopping malls are equipped with air conditioning, as are the apartments and houses that expats live in.
+Most offices and modern shopping centres are equipped with air conditioning, as are the apartments and houses that expats live in.

 While walking or shopping on the streets of KL, light cotton clothing and a hat are recommended.